CFR45: A New Future - Red Deer Advocate

 “I think it was the right place to go.
 I thought about it all summer,” Bouchard said of the move.

-“When I sit back 10 years from now, I’ll be sitting in the stands watching and now I made the right decision.
+“When I sit back 10 years from now, I’ll be sitting in the stands watching and know I made the right decision.
 After today, I already know I did.”

 “They’ve treated us like kings.
 Red Deer has been great to us so far and the atmosphere around here is really exciting.
 Everybody is pumped to see how it plays out,” he said.